 Applications are submitted through our online application portal.
 When you enter the portal, you will be prompted to login to the system using a login ID and password.
 If you already have an account (this should be the case if you are an AIC member or have participated in an AIC or FAIC program), use the same login information you use to access that account.
 If you do not have an account in the system, you can quickly set one up before you begin your application.

-- Applicant information (name and contact information, resume/CV, etc.)
+- Applicant information (name and contact information, resume/CV, etc.) and participants (names and contact information)

 - Budget information (project costs and FAIC funding request)